-The radiologic technology degree program is a two-part program: two years at an American Registry of Radiologic Technologists (ARRT) program (60 hours) and two years at Friends University.
+The radiologic technology degree is a two-part program designed to help students gain the necessary experience and expertise in preparation for a career in radiologic technology.
+Graduates of this degree program will study for two years at an American Registry of Radiologic Technologists (ARRT) program (60 hours) and two years at Friends University.
 The two years at Friends University include courses in humanities and the basic sciences.
-Although Friends is affiliated with Hutchinson Community College's Radiologic Technology program, students may attend any ARRT-approved clinical program.
+Although Friends is affiliated with the Hutchinson Community College’s Radiologic Technology program, students may attend any ARRT-approved clinical program.

-The facilities are located in William Penn Hall, a modern science and math building that includes a computer facility, research and teaching labs, faculty offices, and lecture rooms.
+Facilities are located in William Penn Science Building, a modern science and math building that includes a computer facility, research and teaching labs, faculty offices, and lecture rooms.

 View the courses required for a Bachelor’s degree in Radiologic Technology.View Course Catalog

 Wondering where to start?
 This recommended schedule will help keep you on track, from your first semester to graduation.Get Started